Getting to know Tim Sloan

 Wells Fargo’s new CEO is a financial services veteran who keeps customers top of mind, leads by example, and is committed to rebuilding the company’s reputation.

-When you ask Tim Sloan what he values most after nearly 30 years with Wells Fargo, he says, “Our people and their incredible focus: The Wells Fargo team is dedicated to serving customers, they care about one other, and their commitment to our thousands of communities is second to none.”
+When you ask Tim Sloan what he values most after nearly 30 years with Wells Fargo, he says, “Our people and their incredible focus: The Wells Fargo team is dedicated to serving customers, they care about one another, and their commitment to our thousands of communities is second to none.”

 Sloan, 56, was named CEO of Wells Fargo Oct.
 12 and joined the board of directors upon John Stumpf’s decision to retire.
 Sloan says, “My immediate and highest priority is to restore trust in Wells Fargo and build a stronger and better Wells Fargo for generations to come.”